mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ---

-## `JsValue`
+## `JsValue`: Javascript References

-Use `JsValue` in TS to **bypass serialization** and pass native JS values as opaque references between Rust and JavaScript.
+This special TypeScript type signals to the macro to **bypass serialization** and pass native JS values as opaque references between Rust and JavaScript.
+The macro generates the glue code required.
 The JS value is automatically disposed when all references on the Rust side go out of scope.

-### Example (TypeScript)
+### Example Usage

+**TypeScript:**

 ```ts
 type JsValue<T = any> = T;